hashicorp/tfc-workflows-tooling/docs/ADOPTION.md

 Steps:
 1. Code is merged into the default main branch or branch used for a separate environment such as "staging".
 1. Pipeline runner checks out the merged code.
-1. Configuration is uploaded to Terraform Cloud.
+1. Configuration is uploaded to HCP Terraform.
-1. A new run starts in Terraform Cloud for the uploaded ConfigurationVersion.
+1. A new run starts in HCP Terraform for the uploaded ConfigurationVersion.
 1. If the plan was successful, confirm the run by running `run apply --run={previous run id}`, that will then apply the changes
 1. Optionally output the apply results as a summary.